openlilylib/snippets/editorial-tools/edition-engraver/README.md

 Howto use it?
 -------------

+> You have to add the path to openLilyLib either as commandline-argument `-I "the/path/to/open-lily-lib"` or via GUI-preferences.
-> You have to `\include "edition-engraver.ily"` from this folder, to make the following work.
+> Then `\include "editorial-tools/edition-engraver/definitions.ily"`, to make the following work.

 To make use of an edition-engraver, you have to consist the target context with a "named" edition-engraver.
 For example: